ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {: #token-reject title="Example Access Token Response With Reject"}

 The method for how the resource server determines the symmetric key from an access token containing only a key identifier is application-specific; the remainder of this section provides one example.

-The AS and
-the resource server are assumed to share a key derivation key used to derive the symmetric key shared with the client from the key identifier in the access token.
-The key derivation key may be derived from some other secret key shared between the AS and the resource server.
-This key needs to be securely stored and processed in the same way as the key used to protect the communication between AS and RS.
+The authorization server and the resource server are assumed to share a key derivation key used to derive the symmetric key shared with the client from the key identifier in the access token.
+The key derivation key may be derived from some other secret key shared between the authorization server and the resource server.
+This key needs to be securely stored and processed in the same way as the key used to protect the communication between the authorization server and the resource server.

-Knowledge of the
-symmetric key shared with the client must not reveal any information about the key derivation key or other secret keys shared between AS and resource server.
+Knowledge of the symmetric key shared with the client must not reveal any information about the key derivation key or other secret keys shared between the authorization server and resource server.

-In order to generate a new symmetric key to be used by client and resource server, the AS generates a new key identifier which MUST be unique among all key identifiers used by the authorization server.
+In order to generate a new symmetric key to be used by client and resource server, the authorization server generates a new key identifier which MUST be unique among all key identifiers used by the authorization server.
 The authorization server then uses the key derivation key shared with the resource server to derive the symmetric key as specified below.
-Instead of
-providing the keying material in the access token, the AS includes the key identifier in the `kid` parameter, see {{kdf-cnf}}.
+Instead of providing the keying material in the access token, the authorization server includes the key identifier in the `kid` parameter, see {{kdf-cnf}}.
 This key identifier enables the resource server to calculate the symmetric key used for the communication with the client using the key derivation key and a KDF to be defined by the application, for example HKDF-SHA-256.
-The key identifier picked by the AS needs to be unique for each access token where a unique symmetric key is required.
+The key identifier picked by the authorization server needs to be unique for each access token where a unique symmetric key is required.

 In this example, HKDF consists of the composition of the HKDF-Extract and HKDF-Expand steps [RFC5869].
 The symmetric key is derived from the key identifier, the key derivation key and other data:

 OKM = HKDF(salt, IKM, info, L),